Burnie Legette

-Early years
+Early life

 Legette was born in Colorado Springs, Colorado, and attended Billy Mitchell High School in Colorado Springs.
 He was a star tailback for the Mitchell football team, rushing for over 300 yards in one game during his senior year.
 He was selected as a Parade magazine All-American in his senior year.
 He was also a sprinter for Mitchell's track team.

 Legette was recruited out of high school by UCLA, Stanford, Notre Dame and Michigan.
 In January 1989, he announced his commitment to play for the University of Michigan.

 University of Michigan

 Legette played college football as a fullback for the University of Michigan from 1989 to 1992.
 In four years with the Wolverines, Legette gained 592 rushing yards and scored four rushing touchdowns on 43 carries for an average of 3.6 yards per carry.
 His longest run for Michigan was a 50-yard gain against Iowa on October 5, 1991.
 Legette also had 145 receiving yards and 121 kickoff return yards for the Wolverines.